Alimov-8/django-bookstore-app/README.md

       MEDIA_ROOT -> is the absolute file system path to the directory for user-uploaded files
       MEDIA_URL -> is the URL we can use in our templates for the files

+   #
+  ### 10. Permissions
+  ##### ↪️ Commits:
+    • Logged-In Users Only:
+      login_required() decorator / LoginRequired mixin (class-based views)

+      “Books” link it will automatically redirect not login user to the Log In page and if you somehow knew the UUID of a specific book page you’d be redirected to Log In as well!